 The Separation Barrier, with some possible exceptions, runs along the path that provides the necessary security against terrorism that Israel requires.
 Thus it is the current route of the Separation Barrier, not the 1967 lines, that is the most viable basis for negotiations.
 There are opportunities for that path to be altered during negotiations and some Israeli settlements may end up on the Palestinian side following such negotiations.

-The idea of “territorial swaps” itself is problematic because it specifically implies two falsehoods.
+Additionally, the idea of “territorial swaps” itself is problematic because it specifically implies two falsehoods.
 First, it implies that the Palestinians have a right to negotiate from a position that they never held, namely authoritative control over the West Bank, and that their claim to that much land, much less all of that specific land, is superior to Israel’s claim to it.
 While there may be public sentiment to that effect across much of the world, it is a legal fiction.
 Control of the land is an obviously essential characteristic of any valid claim to it.
 Legal control passed from the Ottomans to the British to Jordan to Israel with each in turn applying its control over the laws and population of the territory, demonstrating control.

 The Right of Return would seem to be the easiest of the problems to overcome.
 There is no way that Israel can bring in hundreds of thousands, much less several million, Palestinians and maintain the character of Israel as a Jewish state.
 Neither can Israel bring in hundreds of thousands of people hostile to its existence and not face civil war and strife.
+Note, with the current political situation, it is unlikely that Palestinian political entities would want to bring in large numbers of Palestinian refugees either, likely only choosing to bring in those whose skills are valuable or who bring with them substantial funds.

 Reasonable alternatives to the Right of Return include restitution, but any financial settlement for properties would likely be far less than actual value today and would certainly not be preferable in many cases to ownership of the land.
 By way of comparison, Holocaust survivors have received millions of dollars in restitution for losses which at the time of the restitution agreement were worth well into the tens, if not hundreds, of billions of dollars.

 Those who see the conflict as an Arab-Jewish one, rather than an Israeli-Palestinian one, might well insist that restitution be paid by Arab nations to the Jews whose properties they seized.
 They argue that the net result would be that Arab nations would be required to pay out more in restitution to the Jews than the Jewish state would to the Arabs.
+There will likely be a financial development package included in any deal, but much of the funds will come from nations other than Israel.

 Finally, there is no resolution to the situation of Jerusalem that will please both sides and there are few solutions that will maintain the security of the city, its economic and civic viability, and access to its archaeological and holy sites for people of all faiths.
 Jews will be able to securely access the Old City of Jerusalem with its holy sites only if they remain under Israeli sovereignty.